 meteoblue weather models are based on the NMM (Nonhydrostatic Meso-Scale Modelling) technology.

-Model calculations are done for "domains" - large areas covering parts of or the entire continents, for which a complete forecast is calculated.
-Domains are embedded in larger scale Global Models, which provide the "boundary" conditions (e.g. the air currents coming into or moving out of the domain area) for the days of the forecast.
+Model calculations are done for “domains” - large areas covering parts of (or even entire) continents, for which a complete forecast is calculated.
+Domains are embedded in larger scale global models (such as NEMS30), which provide the “boundary” conditions (e.g. the air currents coming into or moving out of the domain area) for the days of the forecast.
 Since 2013 meteoblue computes its own global weather forecast and thus can generate the boundary conditions on its own.

 Each grid cell has its own position, altitude, exposition, land surface type and boundary conditions.
 The altitude is defined using the median altitude of the grid cell area, as taken from high resolution land surface models (~100 m).

-This approach allows calculation of the weather specifically for each area, with uniform, high quality from a city centre over airports to distant mountains areas, and provides an unique weather forecast quality and consistency.
+This approach allows calculation of the weather specifically for each area, with uniform, high quality for distinct locations ranging from city centres over airports to distant mountain areas, and provides a unique weather forecast quality and consistency.

 With the introduction of a global and several continental NMM models, meteoblue has established itself as the private producer with the largest volume of weather forecast data since 2007.
 No other private supplier in Europe covers as much area in the same detail as meteoblue.